I began with the bicycling. I searched the web for companies

 people.
 This is the best part of traveling.
 Tea at a sidewalk café with a pleasant view

 at the end of a satisfying day.
+The night was

 not so restful.
 Shortly after midnight, a piercing alarm sounded in the passageway.